999bits/frax_cvx_platform/README.md

-# frax-cvx-platform
+# Convex-Frax Staking Platform

+## Overview

-Frax staking platform that allows users to trustlessly stake positions on the Frax Finance Gauge system while borrowing Convex's boosting power via veFXS to increase yield.
+The Convex-Frax staking platform allows users to trustlessly stake positions on the Frax Finance Gauge system while borrowing Convex's boosting power via veFXS.
+The Convex system creates unique proxy vaults for each user which only they can control.
+This isolates deposits and keeps the user in control of their funds without any risk of admin controls gaining access.
+These proxies are then given permission to share in using Convex's veFXS which increases farming efficiency.
+In return for this boost, Convex takes a percentage of FXS farmed and distributes to cvxFXS (currently via the cvxFXS/FXS LP pool) and vlCVX.

 ## Pool Creation Flow